 Another examinee said:

 “Took mine today.
-Be sure to account for at least an hour of pre-setup (camera position) question verification etc. ( Make sure you schedule part 2 at least 1:30 after the end of your 1st) Also dual monitors are not allowed!
+Be sure to account for at least an hour of pre-setup (camera position) question verification etc. Also dual monitors are not allowed!
 Be prepared to sit scrunched in a small area so they can see your face and screen the whole time.
 They ended up having me put the webcam on a table behind me at an angle so they could see the screen and my face.
 Be prepared to have things to stack it on to adjust the height.
 Glad to have had the opportunity to take the test but it was a rough setup and physically restricting.”

 So to clarify further, you will be required to use an external webcam that can be placed to show: